1,000+ Opportunities

 Local governments (city, county or town), local or regional economic or industrial development authorities, or regional or local economic and community development organizations may apply for the funds.
 CBL FY27 Program Guidelines 600 East Main Street, Suite 300

-Based on current listing details, eligibility includes: Small businesses in Virginia's designated communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small businesses in Virginia's designated communities.
+Confirm the full requirements in the official notice before applying.